 By Daria Knupp, Content Marketing Manager

-Did you come out of quarantine feeling like everything has suddenly gotten way more expensive?
+Does it feel like everything has suddenly gotten way more expensive?
 You’re not the only one.
 Costs are up everywhere, and it’s especially true for event planning as we start returning to in-person events.
 We’re thinking to ourselves, “Did everything really cost this much before?”

 We are hearing from industry professionals that the event budget is the number one priority for 2022.
 While budgets overall are staying the same, if not increasing, expectations and costs are rising.